OliverStone01/Security-lab/setup/vm-setup-mac.md

 > An issue I kept running into at this point was when I booted the VM, I would get a flashing underscore:
 <img alt="Flashing underscore error" src="images/Flashing-underscore.png" width=300px>

-> After doing some investigating, I found out some Linux installers default to **serial output (terminal)** which is why the graphical display doesn't display anything.
+> After doing some investigating, I found out some Linux installers default to **serial output (terminal)** on ARM systems to avoid graphical driver issues which is why the GUI display doesn't display anything.
 >
 > To fix this, we can make the terminal appear on boot to then complete the setup steps.